bodulic/CATS-rb/README.md

 `unique_exon_set_length` and `unique_transcript_set_length` visualize the distribution of unique exon/transcript set length.
 Unique sets correspond to sets found in only one of the analysed transcriptome asseblies.

-`exon_set_upset_plot.pdf` and `transcript_set_upset_plot.pdf` visualize the UpSet plot for exon/transcript sets.
+`exon_set_upset_plot.pdf` and `transcript_set_upset_plot.pdf` visualize UpSet plots for exon/transcript sets.
 The UpSet plot is accompanied by two boxplots: the upper boxplot illustrates the length distribution of exon/transcript sets within each subset, while the lower boxplot displays the distribution of the ratio between the minimum and maximum exon/transcript set length within each subset.

 `exon_set_pairwise_comp_similarity_tileplot` and `transcript_set_pairwise_comp_similarity_tileplot` visualize the exon/transcript set pairwise completeness similarity tileplot between the analysed transcriptome assemblies.
-Completeness similarity is defined as the mean completeness ratio of each corresponding exon/transcript set between each transcriptome assembly pair.
+Completeness similarity is defined as the mean completeness ratio of each corresponding exon/transcript set between each assembly pair.

-`pairwise_exon_set_venn_diagrams` and `pairwise_transcript_set_venn_diagrams` visualize the exon/transcript set Venn diagrams for each pair of the analysed assemblies.
-These plots are generated only when the comparison involves ten or fewer transcriptome assemblies.
+`pairwise_exon_set_venn_diagrams` and `pairwise_transcript_set_venn_diagrams` visualize the exon/transcript set Venn diagrams for each pair of the analysed transcriptome assemblies.
+These plots are generated only when the comparison involves ten or fewer assemblies.

-`exon_set_heatmap.pdf` and `transcript_set_heatmap.pdf` visualize hierarchical clustering heatmaps of exon/transcript sets.
-Transcriptome assemblies (columns) are clustered based on the relative completeness of exon/transcript sets (rows).
+`exon_set_heatmap.pdf` and `transcript_set_heatmap.pdf` visualize hierarchical clustering heatmaps of transcriptome assemblies and exon/transcript sets.
+Assemblies (columns) are clustered based on the relative completeness of clustered exon/transcript sets (rows).
 Clustering is performed using complete linkage and Euclidean distance.

 `unique_exon_set_position_in_non_origin_transcriptomes` visualizes the positional analysis of unique exon sets in non-origin transcriptome assemblies.
-Each unique exon set is classified as either: (1) located within a transcript set, (2) proximal to a transcript set, or (3) distant from any transcript set (in non-origin transcriptome assemblies).
+Each unique exon set is classified as either: (1) located within a transcript set, (2) proximal to a transcript set, or (3) distant from any transcript set (in non-origin assemblies).

 `missing_exon_set_position` visualizes the positional analysis of missing exon sets.
-Each missing exon set is classified as either: (1) located in a transcript set, or (2) located outside any transcript set.
+Each missing exon set is classified as either: (1) located in a transcript set, or (2) located outside any transcript set (in the transcriptome assembly from which the exon set is missing).

 `prop_of_exon_set_covered_by_a_gtf_set` and `prop_of_transcript_set_covered_by_a_gtf_set` visualize the distribution of the proportion of exon/transcript sets covered by a GTF set.

-`annotation_based_exon_set_upset_plot.pdf` and `annotation_based_transcript_set_upset_plot.pdf` visualize the annotation-based UpSet plot for exon/transcript sets.
+`annotation_based_exon_set_upset_plot.pdf` and `annotation_based_transcript_set_upset_plot.pdf` visualize the annotation-based UpSet plots for exon/transcript sets.
 The UpSet plot is accompanied by two boxplots: the upper boxplot illustrates the length distribution of exon/transcript sets within each subset, while the lower boxplot displays the distribution of the ratio between the minimum and maximum exon/transcript set length within each subset.

-`annotation_based_pairwise_exon_set_venn_diagrams` and `annotation_based_pairwise_transcript_set_venn_diagrams` visualize the annotation-based exon/transcript set Venn diagrams for each pair of the analysed assemblies.
-These plots are generated only when the comparison involves ten or fewer transcriptome assemblies.
+`annotation_based_pairwise_exon_set_venn_diagrams` and `annotation_based_pairwise_transcript_set_venn_diagrams` visualize the annotation-based exon/transcript set Venn diagrams for each pair of the analysed transcriptome assemblies.
+These plots are generated only when the comparison involves ten or fewer assemblies.

-`annotation_based_exon_set_heatmap.pdf` and `annotation_based_transcript_set_heatmap.pdf` visualize annotation-based hierarchical clustering heatmaps of exon/transcript sets.
-Transcriptome assemblies (columns) are clustered based on the relative completeness of exon/transcript sets (rows).
+`annotation_based_exon_set_heatmap.pdf` and `annotation_based_transcript_set_heatmap.pdf` visualize annotation-based hierarchical clustering heatmaps of transcriptome assemblies and exon/transcript sets.
+Assemblies (columns) are clustered based on the relative completeness of clustered exon/transcript sets (rows).
 Clustering is performed using complete linkage and Euclidean distance.

 ## Detailed tables